GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 ---
 Examples for Projections.
 Source:(http://ibis.colostate.edu/webcontent/NR505/2012_Projects/Team6/GISConcepts.html)
 ```

-Every projection has it's use case.
+Every projection has it use case.
 For example, the Mercator projection displays the angles between to points
 correctly.
 This was used extensively during the seafaring age without satellites, as ships could navigate to a
 destination by following a straight line on a map.
 For example, the Mercator projection displays road intersections
 correctly: a road that crosses another road at a right angle, will be displayed as such on a mercator projection.